Kiss You All Over

 "Kiss You All Over" is a 1978 song performed by American music group Exile, written by Mike Chapman and Nicky Chinn.
-It was included on the band's third album, Mixed Emotions (1978), and featured frontman Jimmy Stokley and guitarist J.P.
-Pennington on vocals.
+It was included on the band's third album, Mixed Emotions (1978), and featured frontman Jimmy Stokley, guitarist J.P.
+Pennington, and bassist Danny Williams on vocals.
 On the American Top 40 broadcast of May 26, 1979, Casey Kasem reported that Chapman stated his source of inspiration for "Kiss You All Over" was "It's Ecstasy When You Lay Down Next to Me" by Barry White.
-The song was a number one single in the United States, but proved to be Exile's only big hit in the pop market (they would later have great success on the country music charts).
+The song was a number-one single in the United States, but proved to be Exile's only big hit in the pop market; they later achieved success on the country music charts.

-Kiss You All Over is the first Exile song to feature founding member J.P.
+"Kiss You All Over" is the first Exile song to feature founding member J.P.
 Pennington on lead vocals.

-It held the number one spot on the Billboard Hot 100 for four weeks (starting September 30), and Billboard ranked it as the No. 5 song for 1978.
+It held the number-one spot on the Billboard Hot 100 for four weeks (starting September 30), and Billboard ranked it as the No. 5 song for 1978.
 The track also reached number one in at least three other countries.
-In the United Kingdom, the song was released on Mickie Most's RAK Records, and peaked at number 6 on the UK singles chart.
+In the United Kingdom, the song was released on Mickie Most's RAK Records, and peaked at number 6 on the UK Singles Chart.
 The strings are played with a synthesizer on a backing track.
 In 2010, Billboard ranked the song tenth on its list of "The 50 Sexiest Songs of All Time".

-Co-lead vocalist on the number, Stokley parted ways from the band in 1979, due to tensions with producer Mike Chapman.
-After the success of "Kiss You All Over", soft rock singles from the albums Mixed Emotions and All There Is charted lower in comparison.
+Stokley, co-lead vocalist on the track, parted ways with the band in 1979 due to tensions with Chapman.
+After the success of "Kiss You All Over", subsequent soft rock singles from the albums Mixed Emotions and All There Is charted lower in comparison.

-The band moved into country music in the 1980s, after their self-written pop singles, despite failing, became hits for other acts such as Alabama and Huey Lewis and The News.
-The music change worked for Exile, as they would have over ten No. 1 hits on the U.S. country charts.
+The band moved into country music in the 1980s, after their self-written pop singles became hits for other acts such as Alabama and Huey Lewis and the News despite failing for Exile.
+The genre shift was successful, as they achieved over ten No. 1 hits on the U.S. country charts.